Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Problem setup and preliminaries

-Consider the self-adjoint operator family $A_0$ (note that we have elected to drop the subscript $\e$ for notational convenience) to be the Dirichlet decoupling of the operator family $A_\e$, i.e., the operator of the boundary value problem on both $Q_V$ and $Q_E$, where the Dirichlet boundary conditions are imposed on $\Gamma$ in conjunction with Neumann boundary conditions on $\partial Q$.
+Consider the self-adjoint operator family $A_0$ (choosing not to reflect the $\varepsilon$-dependence in the notation) to be the Dirichlet decoupling of the operator family $A_\e$, i.e., the operator of the boundary value problem on both $Q_V$ and $Q_E$, where the Dirichlet boundary conditions are imposed on $\Gamma^\varepsilon$ together with Neumann boundary conditions on $\partial Q$.
 The operator $A_0$ is generated by the same differential expression as $A_\e$.
 Clearly, one has $A_0=A_0^{V}\oplus A_0^{E}$ relative to the orthogonal decomposition $L^2(Q)=L^2(Q_V)\oplus L^2(Q_E)$; all three operators $A_0, A_0^{V}$ and $A_0^{E}$ are self-adjoint and positive-definite.
-Moreover, by \cite{Brown,Denzler1} there exists a bounded $A_0^{-1}$.
+Moreover, by \cite{Brown,Denzler1} there exists a bounded inverse $A_0^{-1}$.
+Note that $\dom A_0\cap\ran \Pi=\varnothing,$ see \cite{Ryzh_spec}.